Magnesium

 Magnesium in Asthma

-Magnesium is an essential mineral that plays a crucial role in various bodily functions, including muscle function, nerve function, and the immune system.
-In the context of asthma, magnesium has been studied for its potential benefits in managing and treating asthma symptoms.
+Magnesium is an essential mineral that plays a crucial role in the functioning of the human body.
+In the context of asthma, magnesium has been found to have beneficial effects on both the prevention and treatment of asthma symptoms.

 Supplements for Asthma